Racing Simulation 3: Gameplay

 Racing Simulation 3 is a genericized approximation of the real life Formula One, but it lacks any officially licensed materials.
 Drivers and teams are given generic names.
 Track layouts are often authentic to real-world counterparts, but they are usually attributed to neighboring countries.
 For example, the Albert Park Circuit in Melbourne, Australia is instead located in New Zealand.
+PC Games noted that the Hockenheim layout is likewise placed in Poland "for licensing reasons".
 Despite the previous title being named for the Monaco Grand Prix, Racing Simulation 3 lacks any representation of the Circuit de Monaco.